aahsnr-configs/nvim/distrobox-setup.md

 ### Initial Container Configuration

-Once inside the Arch container, update the system and install essential packages for GUI applications.
+Once inside the Arch container, update the system and install essential packages for GUI applications.,.

 ```bash
 # Update package repositories and system